jceneziojr/sysidentpygui/docs/sysidmiso.md

 > **_NOTE:_**  More information about the model setup parameters and its funcionalities can be found in the [***SysIdentPy Documentation***](http://sysidentpy.org/).

-To identify a system using a dataset with multiple inputs and one output is really simple too.
+To identify a system using a dataset with multiple inputs and one output is really simple as well.
 We will use a dataset with two equal inputs formatted in a .csv file, where each input is in a column.

 ![](img/11.jpg)